Post cover

 About Dmitri Pavlutin

-Tech writer and coach.
-My daily routine consists of (but not limited to) drinking coffee, coding, writing, coaching, overcoming boredom 😉.
+Software developer and sometimes writer.
+My daily routine consists of (but not limited to) drinking coffee, coding, writing, overcoming boredom 😉.
 Living in the sunny Barcelona. 🇪🇸